gigs94/pyChat/README.md

 When you are not in an active chat, you can send and receive messages in an "email" style fashion with selectors 2 & 3.

+NOTE:  The server has to be started first or the client will hang waiting for an ack that will never happen because the server blows the queue away on rabbitmq when it starts so there are no "old" messages.

 Configuration
 -------------